Cream Sherry Bundt Cake

 I typically buy a 15.25-ounce yellow cake mix.

-I’m not loyal to any brand so I typically pick between Duncan Hines, Betty Crocker, and Pillsbury and pick which one is cheapest.
+I’m not loyal to any brand, so I typically choose between Duncan Hines, Betty Crocker, and Pillsbury, choosing the cheapest one.

 Can I use a different flavor of instant pudding?

-If you wanted to try using a different flavor of instant pudding it would be an easy 1-for-1 switch but could change the final flavor of the cake.
+If you wanted to try using a different flavor of instant pudding, it would be an easy 1-for-1 switch but could change the final taste of the cake.

 Cream sherry bundt cake sliced on a platter